 MSI | MPG Z890 Carbon WiFi | Z890 | Intel Core Ultra 200 |

-Please note that actual support depends on the specific combination of CPU, motherboard, and BIOS version!
+Please note that actual support depends on the specific combination of CPU, mainboard, and BIOS version!

-Our support team is happy to assist you in selecting compatible components.
+Our support team is happy to help you find compatible components.

 Glossary: FAQ